linkml/linkml/tests/output/docs/StructuredAlias.md

 ### Own

  * [literal_form](literal_form.md)  <sub>1..1</sub>
-     * Description: The literal lexical form of a structured alias
+     * Description: The literal lexical form of a structured alias; i.e the actual alias value.
      * Range: [String](types/String.md)
  * [structured_alias➞predicate](alias_predicate.md)  <sub>0..1</sub>
-     * Description: The relationship between an element and its alias
+     * Description: The relationship between an element and its alias.
      * Range: [alias_predicate_enum](alias_predicate_enum.md)
  * [structured_alias➞categories](structured_alias_categories.md)  <sub>0..\*</sub>
      * Description: The category or categories of an alias.
 This can be drawn from any relevant vocabulary
      * Range: [Uriorcurie](types/Uriorcurie.md)
      * Example: https://w3id.org/mod#acronym An acronym
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from extensible: